willvar/aurpick/README.md

 aurpick --dev yay
 ```

+## ⚠️ Important Limitations

+**Using aurpick is pointless or will fail for at least the following types of packages:**

+1. **VCS packages** (`-git`, `-svn`, `-hg`, etc.)
+   - These packages use `pkgver()` functions to dynamically fetch the latest upstream source code during build time
+   - Even if you select a historical PKGBUILD, it will still build the current upstream version

+2. **Packages with version-agnostic download URLs**
+   - Source URLs like `https://example.com/latest.tar.xz` always point to the newest file
+   - Selecting historical PKGBUILDs won't fetch the corresponding historical source files

+3. **Packages with deleted upstream sources**
+   - If upstream has removed old release files, downloads will fail with 404 errors
+   - The `--skipchecksums` flag can only skip verification, not solve missing files

 ## How It Works

 1. Clone the AUR Git repository for the specified package (from official AUR or GitHub mirror)